ermongroup/CalibratedModelBasedRL/README.md

 ## Citations

 Code based heavily on https://github.com/kchua/handful-of-trials/.
-For running instructions and configuration arguments, see this repo.
+For running instructions and configuration arguments, see that repo.

 ## Running Experiments